ShifengXIE/CauKer/README.md

 - **Causally structured** (DAG-based propagation of Gaussian Process root nodes)

 Our method combines:
-- 🌱 Gaussian Process Kernel Composition
+- Gaussian Process Kernel Composition
-- 🔗 Structural Causal Graphs
+- Structural Causal Graphs
-- ⚙️ Rich activation and mean function libraries
+- Rich activation and mean function libraries

 With CauKer, we show that state-of-the-art classification models like **Mantis** and **MOMENT** can be pretrained entirely on synthetic data and still outperform or match real-data baselines in zero-shot classification tasks.

+A more efficient version and training code will be released soon.

 ---